ghc-proposals/ghc-proposals/proposals/0698-qualified-literals.rst

 High-level Overview
 ~~~~~~~~~~~~~~~~~~~

-The following syntaxes are enabled with the specified extensions:
+The tables below demonstrate the new syntaxes enabled with the new extensions.
+When multiple desugarings are available, the first identifier that exists in the module is used.

 .. list-table::
     :align: left